Shiga Toxin Producing E. Coli (STEC)

 The best prevention is regular hand washing especially before eating, after helping out on a farm, and after touching animals.

-Other ways to reduce your chances of catching STEC include cooking meat well, boiling untreated water and raw milk before drinking it, and not swimming in water where you can’t see your feet.
+- Other ways to reduce your chances of catching STEC include cooking meat well, boiling untreated water and raw milk before drinking it, and to avoid swimming in murky, cloudy or brown water.

 If you want to talk to someone about STEC: